graphql-aspnet/graphql-aspnet.github.io/docs/logging/standard-events.md

 ### Unhandled Exception

-This event is raised if any pipeline invocation is unable to recover from an error.
-If this is event is raised the request is abandoned and an error status is returned to the requestor.
-This event is always raised at a `Critical` log level.
+This event is recorded if any pipeline invocation is unable to recover from an error.
+If this is event is recorded the request is abandoned and an error status is returned to the requestor.
+This event is always recorded at a `Critical` log level.
 This event will be immediately followed by a `Request Completed` event.

 **Important Properties**